 We require letters of commitment from each key participant (except the applicant).
 Letters should indicate that each person listed understands her or his role and is willing to participate and commit adequate time to the project.

-Letters of support from organizations or individuals that are not directly involved in the project are not required, but they may be helpful in justifying the need for your project.
+Letters of support from organizations or individuals that are not directly involved in the project are not required, but they may be helpful in justifying the need for or demonstrate potential economic impact of your project.
 (No page or character limit)